Tawana Brawley rape hoax: Public response

 The initial public response to Brawley's story was mostly sympathetic.
 Bill Cosby offered a $25,000 reward for information on the case, while Don King pledged $100,000 toward Brawley's education.
 In December 1987, more than one thousand people, including Nation of Islam leader Louis Farrakhan, marched through the streets of Newburgh, New York, in support of Brawley.

 Brawley's claims in the case captured headlines across the country.
 Public rallies were held denouncing the incident.
 When civil rights activist Al Sharpton, with attorneys Alton H. Maddox and C. Vernon Mason, began handling Brawley's publicity, the case quickly became highly controversial.
 Sharpton, Maddox, and Mason generated a national media sensation.
 The three said that officials all the way up to the state government were trying to cover up defendants in the case because they were white.
-They further suggested that the Ku Klux Klan, the Irish Republican Army, and the Mafia had conspired with the U.S. government in the alleged cover up.
+They further suggested that the Ku Klux Klan, the Irish Republican Army, and the Mafia had conspired with the U.S. government in the alleged cover-up.

-Harry Crist Jr., a police officer who committed suicide shortly after the period when Brawley was allegedly held captive, became a suspect in the case.
+Harry Crist Jr. became a suspect in the case because he committed suicide shortly after the period when Brawley was allegedly held captive and was a part-time police officer in Fishkill, New York, which borders Brawley's hometown.
 Steven Pagones, an assistant district attorney in Dutchess County, New York, attempted to establish an alibi for Crist, stating that he had been with Crist during that period of time.
 Sharpton, Maddox, and Mason then said that Crist and Pagones were two of the rapists.
-They also accused Pagones of being a racist.
+They also accused Pagones, a Greek American, of being a racist and a white supremacist.
 Based on Crist's suicide note, The New York Times reported that he killed himself because his girlfriend ended their relationship shortly before his death, and because he was upset that he was unable to become a state trooper.